0X-JonMichaelGalindo/FuzzySearch/README.md

 The information in a results object answers 4 questions:
 1. What field of your data did the results come from? (key)
 2. How were results scores calculated? (perfect, full, or fuzzy)
-3. What data entry did your results come from (index)
+3. What data entry did your results come from? (index)
-4. What score was calculated? (score)
+4. What was the computed score? (score)

 For searching an array of strings (no keys):
 ```